• Skip to primary navigation

 Instructions

-• Heat up the olive oil in a heavy bottomed pot you plan to cook the entire soup.
+• Heat the olive oil in a heavy bottomed, large pot you plan to cook the entire soup.
 Add the onion, garlic, and celery, and sauté until soft and fragrant, about 10 minutes.

-• Stir in the tomato paste, turmeric, salt and pepper, and cook for another couple of minutes.
+• Stir in the tomato paste, turmeric, salt and pepper, and cook for another couple of minutes to bring up the flavor of the tomato paste.

-• Add the broth, bring to a simmer, and add the potato and cooked barley.
-Simmer until the potato is tender, about 10 minutes.
+• Stir in the broth, bring to a simmer, and add the potato and simmer until tender, about 10 minutes.
+Stir in the cooked barley (you should about 1 cup of cooked barley).

-• Stir in the fresh mint, lime juice, and serve immediately with a crust of bread.
+• Add the fresh mint, lime juice, and serve immediately with a hunk of crusty bread.
+Serve with a lime wedge and additional mint.

 Reader Interactions